-Company values shape the way your organisation acts and therefore how it is perceived, so putting green in the name is always going to be the first step towards marketing yourself as a green business.
+Company values shape the way your organisation acts and therefore how it is perceived.
+So putting green in the name is always going to be the first step towards marketing yourself as a green business.

-Next, Get Certified
+Next, Get a Certification

 One major issue plaguing the green market is the fakers.
 Green-washing is the act of promoting your products or services without proving that you’re doing what you say you’re doing.
 Certifications such as B Corporation, Fair Trade, and Global Organic Textile Standard are a few of many examples of organisations that have been set up to ensure companies are being open and honest about how they align themselves with their marketed values.

-Getting certified will generally require the documentation and implementation of certain practices to ensure proven sustainability.
+Certification will generally require the documentation and implementation of certain practices to ensure proven sustainability.
 This can include reducing waste, energy consumption and the use of harmful or non-sustainable materials.